 Strawberry loved “dressing” the girls on Life Over C’s play dough seasons mats.
 Her favorite was the winter season scene, because then could add boots and gloves.
 She also put “glasses” on all the girls’ eyes.

 We’re still reading about shapes and I’m (obviously) introducing seasons and colors as well.
 It is so exciting to me to see my little one learning!

-That’s not to say it’s not exciting to see my six-year-old learning too.
+That’s not to say it’s not exciting to see my older child learning too.
 He is getting more comfortable with math and spelling.
 He is loving learning about everything else too!
 I simply feel he is enjoying school, and that is how it should be.
 No more tears.

 What do you do to “think outside the box” once weather gets nice and warm?

 Everyone in my family (husband, myself and all three kids) has red hair, with skin sensitive to the sun.
 This is a difficulty, given the fact that my kids love sunshine and running around outside for hours!
 Nevertheless, when we go on excursions, we have to plan ahead to make sure that none of us get […]